Our Unique Approach to Child Therapy

 Sometimes what a family needs the most is for parents to get support, strengthen their skills, and build their own capacity for self-regulation.
 Most often, we use a combination of parents’ sessions and child-parent dyad sessions.
 Several members of our team are trained and experienced in child-parent modalities.

 SMART is an approach that incorporates psychotherapy, somatic awareness, sensory integration, play, attachment, and family therapy.
 It was developed by a team of child psychotherapists and pediatric occupational therapists.
-In our office, we have a SMART corner lined with mats and big pillows, where we can engage in play activity that helps children develop more regulation.
+In our offices, we have SMART corners lined with mats and big pillows, where we can engage in play activity that helps children develop more regulation.
 This creates room for the child to have better relationships and improved self-esteem.
 To learn more, click here.

 Dyadic Developmental Psychotherapy